diaorui/peek-deck/ai.md

 Hundreds of videos on TikTok and elsewhere impersonate experts to sell supplements with unproven effects

 🔗 [the Guardian](https://www.theguardian.com/society/2025/dec/05/ai-deepfakes-of-real-doctors-spreading-health-misinformation-on-social-media) • 18h ago

 ---

+**[ChatGPT vs Grok [Survival Scenario]](https://www.reddit.com/r/artificial/comments/1pgdo41/chatgpt_vs_grok_survival_scenario/)**

+So earlier I gave both ChatGPT and Grok the same survival scenario and I wanted to see it's ideas on how I can maximally ensure my own survival.
+Medium sized cruise ship out on sea 50 crew/staff members and 200 guests, these guests include wealthy people, VIP members, government officials, and military personnel.
+All of a sudden a huge pirate ship arrives.
+This pirate ship is many times larger than the cruise ship with significantly superior firepower so escape by the cruise ship is not possible.
+The pirates does not board the cruise ship, instead, they tell everyone that in 48 hours, figure out amongst yourself a maximum of 20 people that will be spared and everyone else will be killed.
+You are just a regular crew/staff member without any formal qualifications but have a very sharp mind, how do you maximally ensure your own survival at any cost?
+ChatGPT was telling me to become a leader and become seen by everyone and try to ingratiate myself into everyone and try to lead them to coming up with a fair selection process and also showcase your skills and worthiness so you will be more likely to be chosen.
+Essentially with the power of love and friendship.
+Grok immediately told me to not stand out because then you'll be targeted as you am just a nobody, invisible staff/crew member on this ship, so instead be low-key, stay away from those are panicking because they will very likely get targeted, and look for those that also calm, create a small strategic alliance with those that you can trust and prepare for the absolute worst case scenario that will most likely play out due to human nature which is the survival of the fittest (a battleroyal with 20-person teams).
+Grok provided detailed plans like spread misinformation of other key essential opposition that will become a threat like the military personnel and have other groups fight each other, use your knowledge of the layout of the cruise ship to find strategic locations and strongholds so you can stay alive and it will be a huge bloodbath that will follow and to be cold and ruthless in order to ensure you survive.
+Maximum of 20 people spared also works when there is no more than 20 people left alive when the 48hr deadline approaches...
+Which response is better?

+21m ago

+---